top of page

 Biography

 Prior to joining the University of Amsterdam, Kevin obtained his PhD from Cass Business School (now Bayes) and was a Research Fellow at the University of Oxford.
-During his studies, he was a Visiting Scholar at the University of Georgia in 2016 and 2017.
 Prior to his PhD, he worked as a facilitator for start-up digital entrepreneurs and as a freelance journalist in Ireland.

 3169-(05199)-Kevin_Curran 2.jpg